Traditional South African Pickled Fish

 I find most pickled fish recipes overly sweet, so I’ve reduced the sugar considerably.
 I’ve also added garam masala, crushed fennel and coriander to the sauce for depth.
 Those who’re averse to pickled fish because of the onions will love this recipe.
 I’ve blitzed the sauce for a smoother texture.
 This step is optional but a nice change from the usual.
 I serve the fish with crusty baguettes, or this crusty Overnight ciabatta bread to soak up the golden turmeric sauce.

-Traditional South African pickled fish
+Traditional South African Pickled Fish

 Serves 6-8